coleww/tab-tools/README.md

 tab-tools
 ------------

-Utilities for working with guitar tabs
+Utilities for working with guitar tabs.

 ## API